wasn-lab/visual-positioning/README.md

 visual-positioning project
 =====

-Official ZXing ("Zebra Crossing") [git svn clone of http://code.google.com/p/zxing]

-I am developing a indoor positioning system based on qrcode.
-I will based on zxing and add localization funcitons.
+I am developing a indoor positioning system based on visual technology.
+I will use QR code as  I will based on zxing and add localization funcitons.